Waconiajohn/maxjoboffers-cline/scripts/README.md

 1. Uses the schema.prisma file to create the initial database schema
 2. Creates all the tables needed for the application
+3. Uses the --create-only flag to skip shadow database creation (which requires CREATE DATABASE permission)

 Usage:
 ```